jeffx-3/jeffx-3/readme.md

 ## 🎓 I'm a self taught coder.

-- 🌱 Experimenting new things daily
+- 🌱 Open to collaboration
 - 💬 Ask me about anything